 Here are examples of losses that would likely be covered by an equipment breakdown policy:

-- A pressure release valve on a boiler fails due to corrosion and the boiler explodes.
-The explosion severely damages a restaurant building and its contents.
+- A pressure release valve on a boiler becomes corroded and fails.
+The boiler explodes, causing severe damages to a grocery store and its contents.

 - A bolt inside a grinding machine breaks, damaging the interior of the machine.